Targeted book giving

 What We Do

-We work with a couple of small local organizations serving populations under-represented in the children’s book industry by providing books directly to their clients and tabling at events with books aimed at attendee’s children:
+We work with a couple of small local organizations serving populations under-represented in the children’s book industry by providing books directly to their clients with “Welcome Baby” tote bags for expectant parents, and tabling at events with books aimed at attendee’s children:

 HATCH Community in Oakland provides trained doulas for expectant mothers under age 25.
 Many have come out of the foster care system and are emerging from traumatic backgrounds.
 Doulas work with clients throughout pregnancy, birth, and beyond, providing guidance and education — including the importance of early literacy.
 We provide doula clients with free “Welcome Baby” book bags containing I Love You Like Sunshine/Te Adoro Como a un Sol and several infant cardboard books.